Danny Guo | 郭亚东

 Another person was out sick and does want to catch up, but the all-hands wasn’t recorded, and nobody took notes.
 The person asked someone else what the CEO said, resulting in a game of telephone and a distorted message.

 Another person got the message but then forgot it a few days later.
 This is the forgetting curve at work.
 If the CEO doesn’t repeat the message regularly, the memory of that message disappears.
+Especially if the message is complicated and has many points.

 Another person disagreed with the message, ignored it, and nobody cared.
 This person eventually learned to just disregard everything the CEO says.